 A MO for subsidence of 0.00 feet/year of was established for both the WMA and EMA with the goal of long-term avoidance of land subsidence in the Subbasin.
-Achievement of this MO will take into

-Deleted: MOs and interim milestones for land subsidence in the Western Management Area are described below consideration the level of uncertainty associated with survey measurements.
+Achievement of this MO will take into consideration the level of uncertainty associated with survey measurements.
 For example, the San Joaquin River Restoration Program (SJRRP) has reported that elevation survey measurements made using the current technology available to the United States Bureau of Reclamation (USBR) have a vertical accuracy of +/-2.5 centimeters (USBR, 2011).
 With two measurements necessary to calculate a rate of change over time, the total uncertainty in the subsidence rate calculated from USBR survey data is 5 centimeters, or approximately 0.16 feet.
 Therefore, a rate of subsidence of +/-0.16 feet/year is considered to be within the uncertainty of the current survey measurement methods used by USBR and would be considered to be within the range of uncertainty of the MO of 0.00 feet/year.